Phlanka Logo

 EM

 Exports the emissive map.
-Only has any effect if an Emissive channel exists in the texture set — see Texture Types.
+Only exports if an Emissive channel exists in the texture set — see Texture Types.

 Export Button